VoxelForge/VoxelForge/README.md

 # Mineclonia
 An unofficial Minecraft-like game for Minetest.
-Forked from MineClone2.
+Fork of MineClone 2 with focus on stability and performance.

+Version: 0.82.0

 ### Gameplay
 You start in a randomly-generated world made entirely of cubes.
 You can explore